Home » Indian Polity » Charter Act of 1853

 3. Reduce in Number of Directors and their Power

 The number of court of directors members was decreased from 24 to 18, with 6 of those members must be proposed by the Crown.
-By virtue of the Act of 1853, the Court of Directors lost its patronage authority, and top positions became subject to competitive examinations without regard to caste, creed, or religion.
+Under the Act of 1853, the Court of Directors lost its patronage authority, and top positions became subject to competitive examinations without regard to caste, creed, or religion.

 4. Powers Regarding Law Commission